browntater12/buddy/buddy/README.md

-# buddy
+# Torque buddy

-A new Flutter project.
+An app to calculate torque and replace the torque sliders.